JerryFleming/PyDoc/tutorial/inputoutput.rst

    builtin: open
    object: file

-:func:`open` returns a :term:`file object`, and is most commonly used with two arguments: ``open(filename, mode)``.
+:func:`open` returns a :term:`文件对象`, and is most commonly used with two arguments: ``open(filename, mode)``.

 ::